connebrink/mtserver/readme.md

-# Small sample of simple multithread server with python
+# Sample of multithread server with python

 Without any dependencies